Title: Manager of Mount Moriah Cemetery; farmer, real estate developer

 Each of the officials of Mount Moriah Cemetery Association (the organization that founded Mount Moriah and ran the cemetery until it closed) led noteworthy lives, and through their individual life stories the history of this hallowed ground is revealed.
 Follow the links provided to see how each life story connects with the others, and learn more about the unique place entrusted to their care.

-The life stories of Horatio Jones and his son, Horatio Jr., follow a course that is much different from the Connell family members who developed and and managed Mount Moriah Cemetery.
-The Jones men were similar to the other cemetery superintendents in that they had other business interests, but their involvement in cemetery business was much more detached.
+The life stories of Horatio Jones and his son, Horatio Jr., follow a course that is much different from the Connell family members who developed and managed Mount Moriah Cemetery.
+The Jones men were similar to the Connell superintendents in that they also had other business interests, but their involvement in day-to-day cemetery business was much more detached.

 There was geographic detachment because they lived out of state.
 There was also a detachment due to not being able to push back against the disturbing circumstances that gradually forced the cemetery’s closure.
-Their detachment was sadly apparent in both of their obituaries, which failed to even mention their association with Mount Moriah.
+Their detachment was sadly apparent in both of their obituaries, seemingly ashamed to even mention their association with Mount Moriah.

 Early Life

 Horatio was named after his father’s uncle who was also his father’s employer at the cemetery, Horatio P. Connell.
-Mr. Connell’s title was secretary/treasurer on the board of directors, but he had the authority of a chief executive officer.
-(Horatio’s Notable life story can be found here.
+Mr. Connell’s title was secretary/treasurer on the board of directors, but he had de facto authority as chief executive officer.
+(Horatio’s Notable life story can be found here.)

-There are no records to confirm Horatio’s occupation in the 1920s.
+There are no records to confirm Horatio Jones’ occupation in the 1920s.
 He most likely started working after high school at the cemetery and became the office manager in short order.
 His obituary (below) incorrectly claimed he had lived in Delaware since 1926 but it was actually 1936.

 Records from New Castle County indicate his father owned some property in Brandywine Hundred, the area between Wilmington and the Pennsylvania state line.
 That’s where Horatio may have begun working with his father on some real estate deals, but his day job and his residence remained in Philly.

-This photo captured James with his son and his newborn boy later that year.
-These are the three generations that managed the cemetery for the next 65 years.
+This photo captured James with his son and grandson, Horatio’s newborn boy sometime later in 1938.
+It was taken next to the office building where James and Mary Ellen lived in the upstairs apartment.
+These are the three generations that managed (and some say, mis-managed) the cemetery for the next 65 years.

 Home in Delaware